sandboxie-plus/Sandboxie/README.md

 Sandboxie's functionality can be enhanced with specialized tools like the following:

-  * [LogApiDll](https://github.com/sandboxie-plus/LogApiDll) - this adds a verbose trace output to Sandboxie's trace log, listing invocations of relevant Windows API functions.
+  * [LogApiDll](https://github.com/sandboxie-plus/LogApiDll) - adds a verbose output to Sandboxie's trace log, listing invocations of relevant Windows API functions.
-  * [SbieHide](https://github.com/VeroFess/SbieHide) - this hides the presence of SbieDll.dll from the application.
+  * [SbieHide](https://github.com/VeroFess/SbieHide) - attempts to hide the presence of SbieDll.dll from the application being sandboxed.
-  * [SandboxToys2](https://github.com/blap/SandboxToys2) - this allows to monitor files and registry changes in the sandbox.
+  * [SandboxToys2](https://github.com/blap/SandboxToys2) - allows to monitor files and registry changes in a sandbox.

 ## 📌 Project history